skx/dotfiles/.emacs.d/init.md

 ### Language Modes - Perl

-I do a lot of my coding in Perl-mode, and this is configured here.
+I do a lot of my coding in Perl, and this is configured here.

-First of all we want to ensure that we use `cperl-mode`, rather than `perl-mode`, and we wish to ensure that `*.t` are formatted in this mode too - as these are usually test-cases:
+First of all we want to ensure that we use `cperl-mode`, rather than `perl-mode`, and we wish to ensure that `*.t` are formatted in this mode too - as these files almost always contain perl test-cases in my
+experience:

 ```lisp
     ;;  We always prefer CPerl mode to Perl mode.